 Taken together, these studies further our understanding of OATP function, both in vivo and in vitro, and the contribution of OATPs to pharmacokinetics and drug response.

 DeGorter, Marianne K., "Statin Transport by Hepatic Organic Anion-Transporting Polypeptides (OATPs)" (2012).
-University of Western Ontario - Electronic Thesis and Dissertation Repository.
+Electronic Thesis and Dissertation Repository.
 Paper 691.